doostiamin/CS35L-Project/README.md

 # Setup

+> The automatic set up only works in MAC or Linux systems.
+If you are running windows, please refer to the [Client](#client-setup) and [Server](#server-setup) sections to set up the project manually.

 To automatically set up the project, you can use the following command after cloning the repository and changing the directory to the cloned directory:

 ```shell